-Since 1979, our awards program has recognized individuals and groups who have made a significant contribution to the protection and/or enhancement of the environment in the City of Hamilton.
+Since 1979, our awards program has recognized individuals and groups that have made a significant contribution to protecting and/or enhancing the environment in the City of Hamilton.
 Past recipients include prominent names such as Dr. Victor Cecilioni, Dr. Ray Lowes, Gil Simmons, Dr. Jack Vallentyne, and Ian Reid.

 This year, we are awarding our legacy awards, and introducing three new youth awards!

-Here is a breif description of each award:
+Here is a brief description of each award:

-The Award of Merit is a recognition of individuals, groups, students, and businesses in Hamilton who have shown excellence in environmental efforts.
+- The Award of Merit recognizes individuals, groups, students, and businesses in Hamilton that have shown excellence in environmental efforts.

-The Post-Secondary Youth Conservation Award recognizes post-secondary youth who have demonstrated leadership in environmental protection at a local level.
+- The Post-Secondary Youth Conservation Award recognizes post-secondary youth who have demonstrated leadership in environmental protection at a local level.
 This applies to individuals who have shown exceptional engagement, leadership or innovation in stewardship or restoration events in the City of Hamilton.
-This award is open to post secondary students whom have volunteered during restoration events, led their own conservation projects or otherwise engaged or mobilized their community in the arena of environmental protection!
+This award is open to post-secondary students who have volunteered during restoration events, led their own conservation projects or otherwise engaged or mobilized their community in the arena of environmental protection!

-Environmental Youth Group or School Public Service Award recognizes youth groups or educational entities with distinguished public service in environmental achievement.
-This can include a school group, a club, or any group of youth that have participated in conservation or restoration efforts in the city of Hamilton.
-This award is open to groups up to and including highschool.
+- Environmental Youth Group or School Public Service Award recognizes youth groups or educational entities with distinguished public service in environmental achievement.
+This can include a school group, a club, or any youth that has participated in conservation or restoration efforts in the city of Hamilton.
+This award is open to groups up to and including high school.

-Finally, the Youth Eco Project Award recognizes young individuals, groups, or fledgling businesses that exhibit leadership and exceptional achievement in planning and implementing a program that protects and regenerates the natural environment.
-This is a project based award and is accompanied by a small bursary, to assist in the implementation of more projects.
-The award is granted to the leader of a singular project, for example a tree planting, beach cleanup, or some other restoration effort that has positively impacted the natural landscape of our great city!
+- Finally, the Eco Project Award recognizes young individuals, groups, or fledgling businesses that exhibit leadership and exceptional achievement in planning and implementing a program that protects and regenerates the natural environment.
+This is a project-based award and is accompanied by a small bursary, to assist in the implementation of more projects.
+The award is granted to the leader of a singular project, for example, a tree planting, beach cleanup, or some other restoration effort that has positively impacted the natural landscape of our great city!

 Nominees must show distinguished service that results in exceptional environmental achievement.
 This service may include the preservation of a species or area, environmental stewardship or restoration of an area in Hamilton, raising public awareness on conservation, sustainable leadership or another particular ecological issue.

-Please stay tuned for updated by signing up to our subscription list!
+Please stay tuned for updates by signing up to our subscription list!

 We invite individuals, businesses, organizations, and schools to nominate individuals or groups who have made significant contributions to the environment in the City of Hamilton.

-Nominations ARE NOW OPEN and will close on September 16, 2023.
+Nominations will OPEN NOW and will close on February 20th, 2025.

 _____________________________